HopkinsIDD/COVIDScenarioPipeline/gempyor_pkg/docs/outcomes.md

 A good example config lies in `gempyor_pkg/tests/outcomes/config_shape_full.yml`

-To use this feature, instead of a `value:`, the name of a previously defined (see next section) shape is given after `shape`:
+To use this feature, instead of a `value:`, the name of a previously defined (see next section) shape name is given after `shape`.
+A single shape may be re-used for several outcomes.
 ```yaml
 outcomes:
   settings: